 The Project 11356 Admiral Grigorovich Class frigates are under construction at Yantar Shipyard, based in Kaliningrad, for the Russian Navy.
 The vessels utilise the same design developed for the Indian Navy’s Talwar Class frigates.

 The Admiral Grigorovich Class frigates can be deployed in anti-surface warfare (AsuW), anti-submarine warfare (ASW) and anti-air warfare (AAW) missions, and are capable of conducting missions as a single vessel, as well as a part of task force.

 The Russian Ministry of Defence signed two contracts with Yantar Shipyard, between 2010 and 2011, for the construction of six Project 11356 frigates.
 The keel of the first ship in the series, Admiral Grigorovich, was laid down in December 2010, and the vessel was floated out of dry-dock in March 2014.

 The second ship, Admiral Essen, was laid in July 2011; Admiral Makarov was laid in February 2012; Admiral Butakov was laid in July 2013; and Admiral Istomin was laid down in November 2013.

 The Russian Navy plans to induct Project 11356 frigates into its Black Sea Fleet.

 The Admiral Grigorovich Class incorporates a stealthy hull design developed by the Severnoye Design Bureau.
 The hull and superstructures were designed to have low radar, acoustic and infrared signatures.
 The frigate features a flight deck at aft to carry a Ka-28 or a Ka-31 helicopter.

 The frigate measures 124.8m in overall length and 15.2m in width, and can complement a crew of 220.
 The draught at full-load displacement is 4.6m, while the standard and full-load displacements of the vessel are 3,350t and 3,860t respectively.

-The Club-N missile system fitted aboard the frigate serves as the anti-ship missile.
-The missiles are launched by eight-cell 3S-14E under-deck launcher complemented by 3R-14N-11356 fire control system and 3C-25E acquisition radar.
+The Club-N missile system, fitted aboard the frigate, serves as the anti-ship missile.
+The missiles are launched by an eight-cell 3S-14E under-deck launcher complemented by a 3R-14N-11356 fire control system and 3C-25E acquisition radar.